The Key to Maximizing Sales: How Frequently Should You Run Ads?

 Moody Mattan • October 9, 2024

 Advertising is a powerful tool for increasing sales, building brand awareness, and driving customer engagement.
 However, one question often arises for marketers and business owners: how frequently should you run ads to maximize sales while avoiding ad fatigue?
 Striking the right balance between being memorable and overbearing is crucial for the success of any advertising campaign.
-In this article, we'll explore the ideal ad frequency, how to avoid ad fatigue and the best strategies for maximizing the return on your advertising budget.
+Modern advertising landscapes increasingly incorporate immersive technologies that transform traditional frequency principles, as documented in our business case for augmented reality advertising in 2025.
+Understanding these foundational frequency concepts provides essential context for advanced applications through AR billboards and AR murals, where interaction engagement creates new paradigms for measuring advertising effectiveness beyond traditional exposure counting.

 Understanding Ad Frequency